PhilipMR/pge/source/External/imgui/docs/README.md

 See: [Wiki](https://github.com/ocornut/imgui/wiki) for many links, references, articles.

-See: [Articles about the IMGUI paradigm](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) to read/learn about the Immediate Mode GUI paradigm.
+See: [Articles about the IMGUI paradigm](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) to read/learn about the Immediate OpMode GUI paradigm.

 If you are new to Dear ImGui and have issues with: compiling, linking, adding fonts, wiring inputs, running or displaying Dear ImGui: you can use [Discord server](http://discord.dearimgui.org).